smonette/summer2017_hao/week6/readme.md

 # Week 6

 ## Command Line
-As you started to realize last week, the Command Line is super useful when you're writing code.
-Let's spend this week getting more comfortable with commands and navigating your way through the file system.
+As you started to realize, feeling comfortable around the Command Line is super helpful in development.
+Let's start the week learning commands and how to navigate your way through the file system.

 ### Review
 * [Learn Code the Hard Way](https://learnpythonthehardway.org/book/appendix-a-cli/ex1.html#do-more)